On regularity and projective dimension of invariant chains of monomial ideals: Projective dimension

 \begin{rem} Keep the assumption of \Cref{thm_projdim}. \begin{enumerate} \item It is natural to ask when $\pd I_n$ becomes a linear function, or slightly less specifically, can one find a bound $s$ such that

 If $\Icc$ is a $\Sym$-invariant chain of monomial ideals, then $s$ can be simply chosen to be the stability index $\ind(\Icc)$, as shown in \cite[Corollary 3.7]{Mu}.
-However, this bound is not true for $\Inc$-invariant chains; see \Cref{ex_pd-decrease}. \item By the Auslander--Buchsbaum formula and \Cref{thm_projdim}, we see that

-It would be interesting to have a combinatorial interpretation of $d$ in terms of the chain $\Icc$. \end{enumerate} \end{rem}
+However, this bound is not true for $\Inc$-invariant chains; see \Cref{ex_pd-decrease}. \item By the Auslander--Buchsbaum formula, the constant $d$ in \Cref{thm_projdim} can be expressed as $d=1+\lim\limits_{n\to \infty} \depth(R_n/I_n).$ It would be interesting to have a combinatorial interpretation of $d$ in terms of the chain $\Icc$. \end{enumerate} \end{rem}

 To close this section we note that the proofs of \Cref{thm_projdim,lem_betti_num_saturated2} cannot be directly extended to arbitrary non-saturated chains.
 This can be seen by the following example, where the projective dimension and regularity may decrease after the stability index.